Mt. El Plomo (5.424 masl) Expedition

 • Breakfast.

-• Ration of March or cold box lunch.
+• Walk ration or cold box lunch.

 • Lunch.

-**Important information: If you require a special diet or you are vegan, celiac or other please specify in the medical form.
+Important information: If you require a special diet or you are vegan, celiac or other please specify in the Medical form.

 Guide, assistant guide and mountain cook: